Sports in Orlando, Florida: UCF Knights

-The UCF Knights, the athletics teams of the University of Central Florida, compete in NCAA Division I. They joined the Football Bowl Subdivision in 1996, Conference USA in 2005, and the American Athletic Conference in 2013.
+The UCF Knights, the athletics teams of the University of Central Florida, compete in NCAA Division I. They joined the Football Bowl Subdivision in 1996, Conference USA in 2005, the American Athletic Conference in 2013, and the Big 12 Conference in 2023.
 The UCF Knights football team won the Conference USA championship in 2007 and 2010, and the American Conference championship in 2013, 2014, and 2017.
 Its women's soccer program has produced several high-profile players, including FIFA 100 honoree Michelle Akers.
 The campus features FBC Mortgage Stadium for football and Addition Financial Arena for basketball, both built in 2007.
 Other facilities include Jay Bergman Field (baseball), the UCF Soccer and Track Stadium (soccer, track and field), and The Venue at UCF (women's volleyball).

-Camping World Stadium, historically known as the Citrus Bowl, is the home of the Cheez-It Bowl (created as the Florida Sunshine Classic, but never known by that name) and the Citrus Bowl (historically the Tangerine Bowl).
+Camping World Stadium, historically known as the Citrus Bowl, is the home of the Pop-Tarts Bowl (created as the Florida Sunshine Classic, but never known by that name) and the Citrus Bowl (historically the Tangerine Bowl).
 It also hosts regular-season football games for Jones High School, as well as the annual Florida Classic played between the NCAA Division I FCS football teams from Florida A&M University and Bethune–Cookman University, and the state's high-school football finals.